misharigot/wdps-assignment-1/README.md

 - The assets and data directories from the large zip archives from the course.

+## Downloading the image

+The image can be downloaded from Docker Hub.

-## Setting up the Docker environment
+## Building the docker image

+Optionally, you can build the image yourself from the Dockerfile.

 1. Clone repo and `cd` into it.